Jim Walden (lawyer): St. Bernard’s School

+Walden also represented a group of SoHo residents trying to remove a bike share dock at Spring & Lafayette Streets in Manhattan.
+The lawsuit was dismissed.
+The bike dock at issue is in the top 30 most active bike docks in the entire NYC bike share system.

 Computer Associates

 In 2003, Walden represented Lloyd Silverstein, who was charged in Federal Court along with a number of other executives, with financial mismanagement at Computer Associates.
 As the case moved towards trial in 2004, Walden negotiated a plea arrangement with the prosecutor that helped Silverstein avoid jail time completely.
 In 2007, Silverstein, the former senior vice president of finance at Computer Associates, became the first executive to testify in what ultimately became a $2.2 billion accounting scandal.

 CareCredit LLC

-In 2013, Walden negotiated a voluntary settlement with New York Attorney General Eric T. Schneiderman on behalf of CareCredit LLC, a subsidiary of GE Capital Retail Bank.
+In 2013, Walden negotiated a voluntary settlement with New York Attorney General Eric Schneiderman on behalf of CareCredit LLC, a subsidiary of GE Capital Retail Bank.
 At the time of the inquiry, CareCredit was the largest issuer of consumer health care financing in the United States, with approximately 160,000 providers nationwide.
 The company was under investigation for alleged deceptive business practices.

 TRW Deutschland Holding GmbH

 Walden represented TRW Deutschland Holding GmbH, a global auto parts manufacturer, in connection with an international antitrust investigation spearheaded by the United States Department of Justice in 2012.
 TRW agreed to a favorable plea arrangement for its involvement in a conspiracy to fix prices of seat belts, airbags and steering wheels installed in cars sold in the United States.